 - Strong, Adrienne.
 2020.
 Documenting Death: Maternal Mortality and the Ethics of Care in Tanzania.
-Berkeley, CA: University of California Press (available for free download) - Bridges, Khiara M. 2011.
-Reproducing Race: An Ethnography of Pregnancy as a Site of Racialization.
-Berkley: University of California Press. - Street, Alice.
+Berkeley, CA: University of California Press (available for free download) - Smith-Oka, Vania.
+2021.
+Becoming Gods: Medical Training in Mexican Hospitals.
+Rutgers, NJ: Rutgers University Press. - Street, Alice.
 2014.
 Biomedicine in an Unstable Place: Infrastructure and Personhood in a Papua New Guinean Hospital.
-Durham: Duke University Press. - Chapple, Helen Stanton.
-2010.
-No Place for Dying: Hospitals and the Ideology of Rescue.
-London: Routledge.
-London: Routledge.
+Durham: Duke University Press. - Solomon, Harris.
+2022.
+Lifelines: The Traffic of Trauma.
+Durham, NC: Duke University Press.

-Books for grad students in addition to the below (will collectively pick 3):
+Books for grad students in addition to the below (will collectively pick 3, feel free to suggest others of interest or relevance for your work):